sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-mac-os-x.md

-Sensu Core is installed on Mac OS X systems via a native system installer package (i.e. a .pkg file), which is available for download from the [Sensu Downloads][download] page, and from [this repository][osx-repo].
+Sensu Core is installed on Mac OS X systems via a native system installer package (i.e. a .pkg file), which is available for download from the [Sensu Downloads][1] page, and from [this repository][2].

 _WARNING: Mac OS X packages are currently as a "beta" release.
 Support for running Sensu on Mac OS X will be provided on a best-effort basis until further notice._

 ### Download and install Sensu using the Sensu Universal .pkg file {#download-and-install-sensu-core}

-1. Download Sensu from the [Sensu Downloads][download] page, or via the `curl` utility
+1. Download Sensu from the [Sensu Downloads][1] page, or via the `curl` utility

    ~~~ shell
    curl -LO https://core.sensuapp.com/osx-unstable/sensu-0.22.0-1.pkg
    ~~~

    _NOTE: the Universal .pkg file supports OS X "Mavericks" (10.9) and newer.
-   Mountain Lion users: please use [this installer][pkg-mountainlion]._
+   Mountain Lion users: please use [this installer][3]._

 2. Install the package using the `installer` utility